cbcrg/tcoffee/docs/tcoffee_adresses_and_contacts.rst

 ********
 Adresses
 ********
-We are always very eager to get some user feedback.
-Please do not hesitate to drop us a line at cedric.notredame@europe.com.
-The latest updates of T-Coffee are always available on our `website <http://www.tcoffee.org>`_. where you will also find links to all the online T-Coffee servers.
+The T-Coffee group is currently at the Centre for Genomic Regulation (CRG), programme of Bioinformatics and Genomics (BiG), in Barcelona (PRBB, 88 calle del Doctor Aiguader, 08003, Barcelona).
+We are always very eager to get some user feedback, so please do not hesitate to drop us a line at cedric.notredame@crg.eu.
+The latest updates of T-Coffee are always available on our `group webpage <http://www.tcoffee.org>`_ where you will also find links to all the online T-Coffee servers.